Branding

 2. Transitioning to Generic

-Transitioning into generic is the type of debranding strategy that Weightwatchers tried and got horrendously wrong (sorry Weightwatchers, or, er, WW).
-Transitioning into generic is when a renowned brand changes its name and/or its logo to something either generic or simply unnamed.
-Weightwatchers opted to change its name generically to WW, but other examples include KFC who, facing conflict regarding their use of fried in 1991, shortened their full name to an acronym and plastered that across their logo instead.
+Transitioning into generic is the type of debranding strategy that Weightwatchers tried and got horrendously wrong.
+This is when a renowned brand changes its name and/or logo to something generic or unnamed.
+Other examples include KFC, who shortened their full name to an acronym facing conflict over their use of fried in 1991.

 Capture.PNG